 Guess who’s apparently not yet a true Slovenian around here?! *raises hand sheepishly*

-So, when traveling to Slovenia, add a hike or five to your itinerary (or AT LEAST climb the St Mary mountain in Ljubljana for a lovely view over the city).
+So, when traveling to Slovenia, add a hike or five to your itinerary, or AT LEAST climb St Mary Hill in Ljubljana for a lovely view over the city.

 9. MOUNTAIN BIKING